京都大学iPS細胞研究所 増殖分化機構研究部門 吉田研究室 Yoshida Lab,

 RESEARCH

-Our lab uses iPS cells to study cardiomyocytes and blood cells with application towards regenerative medicine, drug discovery, and disease modeling.
+Our lab uses iPS cells to study cardiac cells with application towards regenerative medicine, drug discovery, and disease modeling.

 Currently, we are working on four themes: (1) Development of myocardial regenerative medicine, (2) Disease-specific iPS cells , (3) Generation of mature cardiac cells for clinical application , and (4) Investigation into mechanisms determining the differentiation capacity of ES/iPS cells.